msainsburydale/NeuralEstimators.jl/README.md

 ### Supporting and citing

 This software was developed as part of academic research.
 If you would like to support it, please star the repository.
-If you use `NeuralEstimators` in your research or other activities, please use the following citation.
+If you use it in your research or other activities, please use the following citation.

 ```
 @article{SZH_2023_neural_Bayes_estimators,